-On the eve of Epiphany (the night of January 5), Piazza Navona's toy fair explodes in joyful conclusion, with much noise and rowdiness to encourage la Befana, an old woman who brings toys to good children and pieces of coal (represented by similar-looking candy) to the naughty.
-Dealers also set up before Christmas to sell (these days, mostly factory-made) trinkets and presepio (crèche) figures, while the toy stores of Al Sogno (at No. 53) and Berté (at No. 3) enchant year-round.
+On the eve of Epiphany (the night of January 5), Piazza Navona's toy fair explodes in joyful conclusion, with much noise and rowdiness to encourage la Befana, an old woman who brings toys to good children and pieces of coal (represented by coal-looking candy) to the naughty.
+Although a new law limiting the number of shops in 2014 led to the vendors' resulting boycott—and hardly any Christmas market at all—it's likely that the fair will be back in all its Christmas glory come 2015.
+Meanwhile, the toy stores of Al Sogno (at No. 53) and Berté (at No. 3) enchant year-round.

 If you want a caffè with one of the most beautiful, if pricey, views in Rome, grab a seat at Piazza Navona.
-The sidewalk tables of the Tre Scalini (Piazza Navona 30; 06/6879148) caffè, along with its restaurant annex, offer a grandstand view of all the action.
-This is the place that invented the tartufo, a luscious chocolate ice-cream specialty.
-Piazza Navona is lined with cafés, though, so you can pick and choose.
-Just be aware that the restaurants here are geared toward tourists, so while it's a beautiful place for a coffee, you can find cheaper, more authentic, and much better meals elsewhere.
-Rome, 00186.
+Just be aware that all of the restaurants here are heavily geared toward tourists, so while it's a beautiful place for a coffee, you can find cheaper, more authentic, and far better meals elsewhere.